mkierzenka/SWDevProj/report/doc.md

       another node's request, so need to wait until the data is put into the local store
     * addReply(ReplyDataMsg): adds reply data message to the cache, to be forwarded to the application (which is waiting for it)

-* Key: These are used to identify a piece of data at a level higher than the local KV store.
+* Key: Identifies a piece of data at a level higher than the local KV store (ie. eau2 system-wide).
 Since data can exist in any of the stores, we need multiple attributes specify location
   * Fields:
     * kStr_ (String): maps to a piece of data within a key-value store